gretelai/gretel-hybrid/terraform/gcp/README.md

    You can get your Gretel API key following these [instructions](https://docs.gretel.ai/guides/environment-setup)

-1. Run the terraform as above, migrating the state as necessary to the same state bucket created in the first part, i.e.
+1. Run the terraform as above, migrating the state as necessary to the same state bucket created in the first part (or uncommenting before deploying), i.e.

    ```bash
    terraform init